main banner

 Ridge Runner was the name of the aircraft, painted on the sides of the aircraft nose.
 It can be seen in the photo above.
 The left hand side of the aircraft also carried some interesting nose art in the form of a man, A 'Ridge Runner' chasing a scantily clad young maiden!
 Crew members Seeley and Wilson both recalled many years after that the first people to meet them on the beach after the landing were a group of nuns!

 The photos below were supplied by the Seeley family in 2008.
-The first image shows the crew taken in county Louth with some Irish people.
+The first image shows the crew taken in County Louth with some Irish people.
 The remaining two photos were crew photos taken probably in England during the men's combat tour.

 41-34718 Ridge Runner crew